EV-Project/KellyCAN/README.md

 # KellyCAN
-Adruino library for monitoring a Kelly Motor Controller
+Arduino library for monitoring a Kelly Motor Controller

 This library includes the stateful messaging system the Kelly controller expects, and unpacks all variables according to the datasheet.

-This library also offers a basic wrapper around the mcp2515 library for a Sparkfun CAN bus shield.
+This library relies on a call-back system developed seperately.

-The example code cycles through all messages available in the datasheet and populates all local variables with the raw values.
+The example code cycles through all messages available in the datasheet and populates all local variables with the raw values. (currently broken)